Sachin1927/NFL-Big-Data-Bowl-2026-Ball-in-Flight-Separation-Advantage-BFSA-/README.md

 ## 📖 Overview

 The downfield pass is the "crown jewel" of American sports.
-The **NFL Big Data Bowl 2026** challenges participants to analyze player movement during the specific window when the ball is in the air—from the quarterback's release to the catch (or incompletion).
+The **NFL Big Data Bowl 2026 (University Track** challenges participants to analyze player movement during the specific window when the ball is in the air—from the quarterback's release to the catch (or incompletion).

 **This project introduces "BFSA" (Ball-in-Flight Separation Advantage)**: A novel spatial metric that quantifies a receiver's ability to create separation from defenders *after* the ball is thrown, providing coaches with a granular efficiency score for route running under pressure.